Buy Mercedes-Benz EQA Price, PPC or HP | Top Gear

 What should I be paying?

-AMG line is a £1,500 cosmetics pack.
+AMG Line Executive is a £2,260 cosmetics pack, adding nicer seats, 19-inch wheels and a subtle body kit.
 But it's also the entry ticket to the two higher packs.
-Premium is 19s, sunroof, keyless, better stereo and the slightly fussy AR navigation system.
+Premium (£3,000) gets keyless entry, a better stereo and the slightly fussy AR navigation system.

 Advertisement - Page continues below

-For another £3k there's Premium Plus which adds 20s, adaptive dampers, Burmester stereo (not as awesome as on the bigger Benzes, unfortunately), electric seats and head-up display.
-That knocks about 10 miles off the range.
+For another £3k there's Premium Plus which adds 20s, adaptive dampers, Burmester stereo (not as awesome as on the bigger Benzes, unfortunately), electric seats, head-up display and a glass roof.
+That all knocks about 10 miles off the range.
+So the test car was £58,010.

 Safety is usually first at Mercedes.
-But the driving assist pack, which includes lots of excellent active systems, and adaptive cruise, is £1,495 extra.
+But the driving assist pack - which includes more active systems, and adaptive cruise - is £1,495 extra.
 Luckily you can have it on the base model and we would.

 Advertisement - Page continues below

 Mercedes has a consolidated electric billing system that gives you access to several public networks with one RFID card or app.
-It includes BP Pulse (the biggest) and Ionity (the fastest but dearest).
+It includes BP Pulse and Ionity.
+For the first year you get access to a subscription tier that cuts unit cost.

 Subscribe to the Top Gear Newsletter